mdn/content/files/en-us/web/api/cspviolationreportbody/statuscode/index.md

 {{APIRef("Reporting API")}}

-The **`statusCode`** read-only property of the {{domxref("CSPViolationReportBody")}} interface is a number representing the [HTTP status code](/en-US/docs/Web/HTTP/Status) of the window or worker in which the [Content Security Policy (CSP)](/en-US/docs/Web/HTTP/CSP) violation occurred.
+The **`statusCode`** read-only property of the {{domxref("CSPViolationReportBody")}} interface is a number representing the [HTTP status code](/en-US/docs/Web/HTTP/Status) of the response to the request that triggered a [Content Security Policy (CSP)](/en-US/docs/Web/HTTP/CSP) violation (when loading a window or worker).

 ## Value

-A number representing the HTTP status code of the window or worker in which the violation occurred.
+A number representing the HTTP status code of the response to the request that triggered the CSP violation.

 ## Examples